Improbable-AI/monkey-job-runner/README.md

 Explaination on the options chosen for the `monkey init` for this subfolder of code can be found in the [monkey_init_output.md](https://github.com/Improbable-AI/monkey-job-runner/blob/develop/monkey_cli/samples/mnist/monkey_init_output.md).

+Note: Monkey works best currently on x86 based machines.
+The difference between 20.04 and 18.04 Ubuntu seems to not really change things.
+The Deep Learning AMI works, but often requires multiple restarts as the Deep Learning AMI is preprogrammed to pull blocking updates upon start.
+The Monkey system should recover the image after a couple of restarts.

 After the `monkey init` finishes, the new `job.yml` file is written to the root of the repo to define the job.
 An example `job.yml` file can be found [example_job.yml](https://github.com/Improbable-AI/monkey-job-runner/blob/develop/monkey_cli/samples/mnist/example_job.yml))

 Before the mnist sample can be used, you will have to download the dataset with the convenience script